The Minute Blog

 What are the Three Fast Ways to Improve?

 Keep your credit card balances low, also known as your utilization rate.
-You may not be able to pay them off, but certainly do your best to pay them down well below your credit line.
+You may not be able to pay them off but certainly do your best to pay them down well below your credit line.

 Only apply for credit when you absolutely need it, not when you’ve seen something shiny and new you want.
 Remember, every new application you make creates a hard inquiry.
-And, while this in itself is minimal, enough of them in a short enough period of time can have a collective negative impact on your score.
+And, while this in itself is minimal, enough of them in a short enough period can have a collective negative impact on your score.
 (5)

 One More Step You Can Take